-It can not easily be answered how to give self-organizational forces a direction.
-But one important aspect is to set the right constraints.
+It can not quickly be answered how to give self-organizational forces a direction.
+But one crucial aspect is to set the right constraints.
 Leaders should talk more “what” and less “how”.

-Identify the “what” that has a value and make it absolute clear!
+Identify the “what” that has a value and make it absolutely clear!

 Talk more “what” and less “how”

 The self-organizing team often makes decisions in a discourse.
-Possible solution spaces are being explored and divergent opinions have to be endured because best solutions can arise by affirming heterogenous perspectives about a topic.
-The decision does not need to be taken in a democratic way.
-We all deserve the same respect but in a specific context we are not all equal.
-Someone has more or less knowledge in the specific area of interest, is more or less experienced, can provide more or less orientation for the team to cope with the task.
-If really results have to be delivered and the team is committed to produce results, often a natural order of authority emerges which determines who has to or is allowed to speak the final word about a specific decision.
-A precondition for this is the collaboration oriented and committed attitude of the team.
-This attitude requires the individual to share the consequences of a decision even if one has a different opinion.
+Possible solution spaces are being explored, and divergent opinions have to be endured because best solutions can arise by affirming heterogenous perspectives about a topic.
+The decision does not need to be taken democratically.
+We all deserve the same respect, but in a specific context, we are not all equal.
+Someone has more or less knowledge in the particular area of interest, is more or less experienced, can provide more or less orientation for the team to cope with the task.
+If real results have to be delivered and the team is committed to producing results, often a natural order of authority emerges which determines who has to or is allowed to speak the final word about a specific decision.
+A precondition for this is the collaboration-oriented and committed attitude of the team.
+This attitude requires the individual to share the consequences of a choice even if one has a different opinion.
 This requires to put the operating needs of the team above the individual preferences.

-The weighed and reasoned decision can also be taken by a finally responsible person.
-For example the Product Owner in a Scrum Team has the right to speak the final word with regards to business relevant decisions.
+A finally responsible person can also take the weighed and reasoned decision.
+For example, the Product Owner in a Scrum Team has the right to speak the final word with regards to business-relevant decisions.
 The IT-Architect can do the same with regards to architectural decisions.
 A team leader of a technical component team can speak the final word in a discourse that does not come to an end.
 Of course here power is being exercised but I see it positive.
 Such behavior can be a service to the team.
-If final instances for decision making are embedded into the process and if these instances are willing and are able to take the responsibility, this will help all actors to move one step further.
+If final instances for decision making are embedded into the process and if these instances are willing and can take the responsibility, this will help all actors to move one step further.
 Roles and professions should not vanish in the team process.
-Instead the ordering capabilities of different roles and professions have to be used for the better.
+Instead, the ordering capabilities of different roles and professions have to be used for the better.

-The defined process model, in which the a-priori planning allows to predict which actions lead to specific outcomes, is not important for the agile worker, because defined process models do not require learning and therefore no agile workers.
+The defined process model, in which the apriori planning allows to predict which actions lead to specific outcomes, is not essential for the agile worker, because defined process models do not require learning and therefore no agile workers.

 Like learning is in service to produce good decisions, good decisions are in service to produce good results.
 Agile workers deliver results.
 The more mature the agile worker is, the more the solving of problems is characterized by accepting, internalizing, being permeated by the problem until a solution arises.

 Ideas change the world.
-Taylorism has done that and left us behind with a-priori process planning and acting as resources in highly automated manufacturing processes.
-The changing world with new challenges and ever increasing complexity will ask for our place in this world.
+Taylorism has done that and left us behind with apriori process planning and acting as resources in highly automated manufacturing processes.
+The changing world with new challenges and ever-increasing complexity will ask for our place in this world.
 Routined good behavior will no longer be the answer to that question.
-Creativity, exploring, understanding, changing, will become the normal case.
-The agile movement is a promising new idea and at the same time a reality pattern that represents a deeper and ground breaking change that is already on the way.
+Creativity, exploring, understanding, changing, will become the usual case.
+The agile movement is a promising new idea and at the same time a reality-pattern that represents a more profound and groundbreaking change that is already on the way.